creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-22-Pseudo_label_domain_generalization.md

 The field of **domain generalization** in particular tackles this issue: from a known source domain on which we can train a model, we want to obtain a generalization on a target domain for which we have no information during training.

-The authors of this paper try to do this in an **semi-supervised setting**, where part of their training data does not have ground truth labels.
+The authors of this paper try to do this in a **semi-supervised setting**, where part of their training data does not have ground truth labels.

 # Method